Electrelane: No Shouts, No Calls and indefinite hiatus (2006–2007)

 Leonie Cooper of the Guardian, who mentioned the band had a "penchant for turning every tune [into] a proggy wig-out."
 James Reed of the Boston Globe picked the album as one of the best of 2007.
 In May and June 2007 the band toured the United States with Tender Forever and opened for Arcade Fire on several of their shows.
 For the rest of the summer, they played the Fuji Rock Festival in Japan as well as various festivals in Europe, including La Route du Rock, Summercase, Montreux Jazz Festival and Festival Paredes de Coura.

 In early November 2007, Electrelane posted a message on their website, explaining that they would be on an indefinite hiatus.
 Their "last" show "for the foreseeable future" was on 1 December 2007 in Brighton, England.
 On 14 December, the band organised a benefit for the Anti-Trafficking Alliance at the Barfly in London.
 They did not perform, choosing to DJ instead.

 Brief reformation (2011–2012)

 In February 2011, Electrelane announced they would play several festivals, including Field Day in London.
 During the spring, the band announced they would play The Big Chill festival held on the grounds of Eastnor Castle.
 They toured Australia in early 2012 as well.
 At the time, they announced no plans for new material or further tours.

 New music announcement (2021)

-The band announced in November of 2021 that they are working together on their first new music since No Shouts, No Calls in 2007 and that "playing together again feels really, really good."
+The band announced in November 2021 that they are working together on their first new music since No Shouts, No Calls in 2007 and that "playing together again feels really, really good."

+Verity Susman has released two film scores and a proper album as Memorials, a new project with Wire's Matthew Simms, since 2022.